15 New Years Resolutions for Business Owners

-To be honest, business can be dang hard.
+To be honest, running a business can be hard.
 And it is so easy to let the pressures of the day take over.
 Be intentional about making the most of it and sharing laughs every day.

 14. Stop the scroll

 Put your phone down.
 Now.
-Set a goal for daily screentime and starting your day away from your phone.
+Set a goal for daily screentime and start your day away from your phone.
 Create 3x more content than you consume!

 15. Create time to learn